First Year / Advising

 - Provide a mentor relationship to first-year students

 - Introduce first-year students to student life and Meredith traditions

 - Support first-year students in developing an academic plan and effective study habits

 - Refer students in need of additional support to campus resources

-- Assist the faculty advisor in providing support and information to first-year students
+- Assist the faculty adviser in providing support and information to first-year students

 Academic & Career Planning is available to advise students in every area of planning for academic and career success.

 Ways Academic Advising Can Help